cyclosproject/ng-translation-gen/README.md

   Defaults to `src/app/messages`;
 - `mapping`: A mapping from a base name (JSON file without extension) to the TS class name.
 Must be in the form: `file1=Class1:file2=Class2:...`;
+- `argumentType`: Type for generated arguments.
+Defaults to `string`, but may be set to more permissive types, such as `string | number` or even `any`.
 - `defaultLocale`: Identifier for the default locale, that means, the one which the file name without locale specification follows.
 Defaults to `en`;
 - `locales`: Array with the list of locales for which the application should have